Where PS5 will be back in stock: updated today for Sony Direct, Argos, Amazon, Currys and more

 PS5 stock is still difficult to come by, but don't give up yet, we're bringing you all the latest updates as Sony promises more stock before the end of the year.

-Sony Direct got stock back in yesterday, but it quickly sold out – we expect more stock back in today or at least by the end of the week.

-Today’s (Wednesday, 17th December) update: Sony Direct said they would have PS5 stock, but at no set time, rather “it’s always at a random time during the day” which means keeping a beady eye on the rumoured websites.
-We’ll keep you up to date with any announcements as rumour has it more stock is on its way for the “end of this week”.
+The latest place to get consoles back in stock was Sony Direct last week but like every other retailer to get some PS5 consoles in stock, they did not stick around for long.

-At least there’s some indication of new stock coming as it hadn’t been looking too good for those of us wanting to buy a PS5 this side of Christmas.
-Many of the large retailers like Argos have said they’re unlikely to get more consoles in stock before January.
+Many of the large retailers like Argos have said they’re unlikely to get more consoles in stock before January and most our sources now say that they are done for the year with the new consoles.

-Sony had previously said “everything is sold”, but released a further update saying they “wanted to confirm that more PS5 inventory will be coming to retailers before the end of the year.”
+Sony had previously said “everything is sold”, but released a further update saying they “wanted to confirm that more PS5 inventory will be coming to retailers before the end of the year” and while there could still be more, it seems unlikely we’ll see any now until the New Year.

 Smyths and Argos were rumoured to be getting stock in December, but are now saying they will not have any consoles to sell again until January 2021.
 It looks like we could be hearing more of the same from retailers over the coming days – a bit of a knock for those still hoping to get a PS5 for Christmas.